 - Wall plugin adapter – You will 100% need this if you aren’t from there.
 This adapter works for Ireland as well as the UK and Hong Kong.

 - VPN – This is important if you plan to use public wi-fi for browsing and streaming.
 Advertising themselves as the most trusted VPN in the world, PrivateVPN will give you confidence that your connection is secure.
 The minimum is usually a month but it’s around $7/mo. as of this writing for quality protection.

 Don’t forget you are traveling to Ireland, it’s not called Emerald Isle for nothing.
 It’s absolutely beautiful and I had some of my favorite experiences in the rain on the Aran Islands.
-You just have to be prepared for the rain, and don’t let it deter you from staying on track with your itinerary or guided trips!
+You just have to be prepared for the rain, and don’t let it deter you from staying on track with your itinerary, outdoor excursions or guided trips!

-I hope this August packing guide finds you well in Ireland, because it was useful to me every single day.
-I actually used every article of clothing more than once.
+I hope this August packing guide finds you well in Ireland, because these items were useful to me every single day.
+I actually used every article of clothing more than once!

 You need protection from more than just rain!
 Travel insurance is a rain jacket for your wallet.
 If your trip is cancelled and you have non-refundable airline tickets and hotel rooms, you can kiss your money-back goodbye.
 That’s why I use World Nomad’s travel insurance, EVERY time I travel (no, that’s not a sales pitch, it’s true.
 I use it every time – I’ve heard too many horror stories and don’t want mine to experience it firsthand).